 Completed application due by 3:30 pm

-Submit a copy of your application with two recommendation letters to Ms. Stenbeck.
+Submit a copy of your application with two recommendation letters to Ms. Brossette.
 Paperclip together – do not staple.
 Once your application is received, a copy of your transcript will be attached.
 Late applications WILL NOT be accepted!

 Students who submitted a scholarship packet will be interviewed by various committees representing organizations and individuals who sponsor scholarships.
 These interviews will be conducted in the high school library on a scheduled basis, approximately ten minutes per interview.
-After the interviews, the individual organizations will rate the candidates and submit their recipient names to Ms. Stenbeck.
+After the interviews, the individual organizations will rate the candidates and submit their recipient names to Ms. Brossette.

 The Scholarship and Awards Committee will meet and review the scholarship applications and recommendations of the scholarship donors.

-Commencement Ceremonies – Scholarship announced
+Commencement Ceremonies – Scholarships announced

 It is your responsibility to inform Ms Aguilar where to send your final CUHS transcript.